-Our simple screening quizzes will help determine if a problem exists and if it does, it will connect the young person with the right support.
-For the most accurate results, the individual having the experience should complete the quiz as some questions relate to personal thoughts and feelings.
+Our simple screening quizzes will help the young person to better understand what's going on for them and connect them with support appropriate to their needs.
+For the most accurate results, the young person should complete the quiz themselves as some questions relate to personal thoughts and feelings.

 If you complete this quiz on behalf of someone else you will likely get results that are not fully accurate, so encourage your young person to take the quiz themselves by:

 - Inviting them to the computer to take the quiz (get it set-up for them and make sure to give them privacy).

 - Sharing the mindcheck.ca website with them and encouraging them to visit it themselves.

 - Printing off and sharing the factsheet(s) that you believe best reflects what could be going on for them.
 Let them know you’re worried about them.

 - Offering your support in completing the quiz or taking the next step in seeking help.

 You'll also find links to effective self-care strategies and we invite you to share them with your young person and if needed, offer to help implement them.
 We also provide information on how to connect to community resources such as counselling if you believe more help is required.